huntabyte/shadcn-svelte/apps/www/src/content/index.md

 <AccordionItem value="faq-1">
 	<AccordionTrigger>
-		Why copy/paste and not packaged as a dependency?
+		Why not packaged as a dependency?
 	</AccordionTrigger>
 	<AccordionContent>

 The idea behind this is to give you ownership and control over the code, allowing you to decide how the components are built and styled.

 Start with some sensible defaults, then customize the components to your needs.